Spatio-temporal modeling of urban extreme rainfall events at high resolution: Application to rainfall data

-The use of common EGPD parameters across all sites is motivated by the absence of clear evidence of spatial heterogeneity in extreme rainfall marginals.
-Based on these complementary diagnostics, a common marginal model is assumed for the OMSEV network.
+The use of common EGPD parameters across all sites is motivated by the absence of strong evidence of spatial heterogeneity in extreme rainfall marginals.
 Global Moran's $I$ test is applied to the estimated EGPD parameters to detect possible spatial autocorrelation.
-For all parameters, the associated $p$-values are large, indicating that the null hypothesis of no global spatial autocorrelation cannot be rejected for each parameter(see \autoref{tab:moran_results}).
-The spatial homogeneity of extreme rainfall is examined by comparing the distributions of exceedances between sites using the pairwise Anderson–Darling test.
-The results indicate that, for a large majority of site pairs, the null hypothesis of identical upper-tail distributions cannot be rejected based on the Anderson–Darling test.
-Specifically, for approximately $76\%$ of the 136 pairwise comparisons, no significant difference is detected in the tail behavior above the $q=0.90$ quantile.
-Taken together, these results suggest that the marginal distributions of extreme rainfall are assumed to be approximately identical across the OMSEV network.
+For all parameters, the associated $p$ -values are large, indicating that the null hypothesis of no global spatial autocorrelation cannot be rejected for each parameter (see \autoref{tab:moran_results}).
+The EGPD is fitted to the full range of positive rainfall values, while primarily targeting upper-tail behaviour.
+For this reason, spatial homogeneity is assessed on exceedances above a high threshold (the $q=0.90$ quantile) using pairwise Anderson–Darling tests.
+For approximately $76\%$ of the 136 site pairs, the null hypothesis of identical upper-tail distributions cannot be rejected, indicating similar tail behaviour across sites.

+Taken together, these results with the similar estimates (\autoref{fig:egpdparam}) suggest that the marginal distributions of extreme rainfall can be reasonably approximated as identical across the OMSEV network.

-The marginal common parameters for the OMSEV network are estimated by fitting an EGPD across all sites together, with left censoring at the gauge precision $p$, and by jointly estimating the probability of zero rainfall.
+The marginal common parameters for the OMSEV network are estimated by fitting an EGPD across all sites together, with left-censoring at the gauge precision $p$, and by jointly estimating the probability of zero rainfall.
 The final parameter estimates are reported in \autoref{tab:egpd_params_omsev}.
-These will be used as common marginal parameters for the final stochastic precipitation generator and for the transformation of simulated values from the Pareto scale to the rainfall scale (see \autoref{sec:model}).
+These are used as the common marginal parameters in the final stochastic precipitation generator for the transformation of simulated values from the Pareto scale to the rainfall scale, described in Section \ref{sec:model}.